-During this session, Sri Lanka will be evaluated about Sri Lanka's compliance with UNHRC Resolutions.
-We urge you to present a strong determination for achieving accountability for atrocity crimes committed and continuing, even after 13 years at the end of arm conflict, by successive governments of Sri Lanka by calling for Sri Lanka to be referred to the ICC, as recommended by UN High-Commissioner for human rights in her March 2021 report to UNHRC and reinforced by all four former UN High Commissioners for Human Rights, nine former Special Rapporteurs who had visited and written reports on Sri Lanka, and all three members of the Secretary-General's Panel of Experts on Sri Lanka.
+During this Session, Sri Lanka will be evaluated about Sri Lanka's compliance of UNHRC Resolutions.
+We urge you to present a strong Resolution for achieving accountability for atrocity crimes committed thirteen years ago, by calling Sri Lanka to be referred to the International Criminal Court (ICC), as recommended by UN High-Commissioner for human rights in her

+March 2021 report to UNHRC and reinforced by all four former UN High Commissioners for Human Rights, nine former Special Rapporteurs who had visited and written reports on Sri Lanka, and all three members of the Secretary-General's Panel of Experts on Sri Lanka.

-We as a representative of the Tamil Canadians strongly believe that anything short of calling for the referral to the ICC will permanently eliminate any chance of getting justice for the mass atrocities we faced.
-Additionally, this will encourage the security forces and government to continue to commit mass atrocities against the Tamil people with impunity.
+We as representatives of the Tamil Diaspora in the US strongly believe that anything short of calling for the referral to ICC will permanently eliminate any chance of getting justice for the mass atrocities our people have faced.
+Additionally, this will encourage the security forces and government to commit mass atrocities against Tamil people without any hesitation.

-We urge you to ensure that the determination by the Core Group on Sri Lanka to the UNHRC 51st session clearly urges UN Security Council to refer Sri Lanka to the International Criminal Court (ICC).
+We collectively urge you to ensure that the Core Group, in their Resolution on Sri Lanka to the UNHRC 51st Session, clearly urge UN Security Council to refer Sri Lanka to the International Criminal Court (ICC).